 and for all revealed, dangerous.

 Stories depend on making the vulnerable visible, hyper visible.
 The labour is placed upon the outsider, the outsider asked to come inside, rather the insider step outside.

-But if we rely too heavily on what is visible, on the doors and walls that we see, that WE perceive, then we will fail to understand experience as varied, changing, kaleidoscopic.
+But if we rely too heavily on what is visible, on the doors and walls that we see, the artifices that WE perceive, then we will fail to understand experience as varied, changing, kaleidoscopic.

-We must remember that here may be walls that we cannot see, that WE don’t need to navigate, walls that WE may not think need dismantling.
+We must remember that here may be walls that we cannot see, that WE don’t need to navigate, walls that we don't want to see, walls WE may not think need dismantling.

 To tell stories, to share experiences, is to undertake what Sara Ahmed describes as Diversity Work.

 Diversity work can be hard, emotionally intense and tiring.
 But it is work that we all must undertake – it’s should be part of the job.
 While stories are important in helping us understand inequality and exclusion, we must be cautious that our focus isn’t drawn to fixing people.

 While training and development initiatives such as mentoring programmes are important, they do not address the problems with systems, structures and decision making.

 It is important to remember, as my gym instructors says, that: the barriers to success are not of own making.